 Hair Removal With Atopic Eczema

 Shaving is the first option we will look at for hair removal.
 While it may seem intuitive - shaving in the shower or bath can be the best place when you have eczema.
 Keep the water temperature warm, not hot, so your skin doesn't dry out.
 The warm moist air can help open the hair follicle and soften dry or scaly skin.
-Allow a couple minutes in the shower or bath for the skin to get ready.
-If you are shaving your face, using a warm towel on the skin can help open the follicles as well.
-It is a good idea to wash your the area you plan on shaving with soap first before shaving.
+Allow a couple of minutes in the shower or bath for the skin to get ready.
+If you are shaving your face, using a warm towel on the skin can also help open the follicles.
+It is a good idea to wash the area you plan on shaving with soap first before shaving.
 Skin can accumulate things from the environment throughout the day, so cleaning the area first can help remove oils, bacteria, etc.

-Shaving cream or soap
+What shaving cream or soap should you use?

-There are other options for hair removal that are more expensive than shaving and waxing, laser hair removal is one of those options.
+There are other options for hair removal that are more expensive than shaving and waxing.
+Laser hair removal is one of those options.
 Laser hair removal works by drying up the blood capillary at the base of the hair follicle.
 The laser is targeted and attracted to the pigment in the hair, so the laser actually has very little interaction with the skin.
 Some people with atopic eczema may receive phototherapy so it is important if you are considering laser hair removal and are receiving phototherapy to discuss with your doctor.

 Atopic eczema can be quite the ordeal in and of itself without the hassle of exacerbating your symptoms with hair removal.
 Do some experimenting and find what works for you.
 Remember you can always talk to your dermatologist.
-It may seem like a minor thing, but this about the health of your skin.
+It may seem like a minor thing, but this is about the health of your skin.
 Come up with a plan that works for you.
 Your doctor may have other options that work better.